PetersonGuo/chesshacks/README.md

 This will create the `c_helpers` module in the `build/` directory.

+**CUDA GPU Acceleration**: The engine now includes optional CUDA support for GPU-accelerated position evaluation.
+If you have an NVIDIA GPU with CUDA Toolkit installed, the build will automatically detect and enable GPU acceleration.
+See [CUDA_README.md](CUDA_README.md) for details.

 ### Running Tests

 All tests are located in the `tests/` directory and should be run from the `build/` directory using the correct Python environment: